explodingcamera/yags/README.md

 ## Pre-Releases

 Pre-Releases are just tagged development versions.
-To automate pushing e.g your library to npm or similar, you need to add a realease step to your CI/CD system that runs on every tag `*-{alpha,beta}.*`
+To for example automate pushing your library to npm or similar, you need to add a release step to your CI/CD system that runs on every tag `*-{alpha,beta}.*`

 ```bash
 $ git checkout develop